JoshLudahl/restify_api/README.md

-# restify_api
+# RESTify API
-Playing with RESTify
+Playing with RESTify - This is a basic user login system using JSON Web Tokens for route protection.

 ## Routes: